Photo Left Alexander and Father

 The last two reports in the confused diary on April 14 are: “ Casualties Other Ranks: Killed 2 Wounded 2.”

 The two fallen soldiers are Alex Serediak and Thomas Thomas.
 It is not clear how Serediak died.

 His remains were temporarily buried in Raalte at the Protestant Cemetery.
 On February 5, 1946, he was given a final resting place at the Canadian military cemetery in Holten.

 Patricia Farrus, Alex Serediak’s great-niece, didn’t know much about her great-uncle.
 She had heard her mother talk about Alex before, but they didn’t really have any information.
 “My mom told me there were pictures of him, but that was about it.
 They never heard what happened.
 They only heard that he died in the war, ” she told the CBC News last year , after Edwin van der Wolf found her.

-Thomas Thomas shall receive a plaque in 2021 near the Het Anker community center in Westenholte.
-A plaque is placed for Alex Serediak in 2021 at the monument for fallen pilots on Pilotenlaan in Zwolle-Zuid.
+Thomas Thomas has received a plaque in April 2021 near the Het Anker community center in Westenholte in Zwolle.
+A plaque was placed for Alex Serediak in April 2021 too near the monument for the fallen pilots on the Pilotenlaan in Zwolle-Zuid.
 Only 76 years after the liberation of Zwolle.